awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) code examples for AWS Identity and Access Management (IAM).

-AWS IAM ensures that the right people and job roles in your organization (identities) can access the tools they need to do their jobs.
+With IAM, the right people and job roles in your organization (identities) can access the tools they need to do their jobs.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.